obowersa/opcua_check/README.md

 - Ensure you have go 1.20 installed
 - Run make-run-all

-To build for a specific platform, run:

-- make build-<platform>
+To build, either run make build-all or specify your platform

 Type make for more help info